This sun is kicking the garden into action this week, and with more time on my hands, I've noticed there's plenty to do!

-Many alpine plants are beginning to flower this week, and I suggest you fill gaps in the garden with these easy to grow, inexpensive plants.
+Many alpine plants are beginning to flower, which are easy to grow, inexpensive plants to fill gaps in the garden with.
 I've also got tips for those of you with ponds and those planning new lawns.
 You can never let your guard down as far as slugs and snails are concerned either, so there's a little reminder here too!

-- Lay turf to create an almost instant lawn.
-Don't skimp on the soil preparation as it will be much harder to correct things after the turf is down.
+- Lay turf will create an almost instant lawn, but don't skimp on the soil preparation as it will be much harder to correct things after the turf is down.
 It's imperative that newly laid grass is watered thoroughly and regularly until the new roots have formed.

 Need to ask a question?
 Download the Candide app, to ask the community (including Alan!) for their gardening and plant advice